THE TIPI RAISERS

 Picture

 Food, hygiene, and cleaning supply boxes are regularly delivered to the over 25 Indigenous families we serve.
 Additionally, food and other needed supplies are frequently collected through donation drives held across Colorado's Front Range and transported to Indigenous communities throughout the West and Southwest regions.
-Material donations have even been transported to the communities we serve from as far away as Pennsylvania.
+Material donations have even been transported by our volunteers to the communities we serve from as far away as Pennsylvania!

 Picture